Phantomkeks/ideapad/README.md

 ##### Nice To Have
 - Hybrid application for iOS and Android
 - Refactor code and designs (avoid duplicate code)
-- Fix caskets padding in detail view (notes and trash)
 - Dropbox redirects to browser
 - Layout button in create new note view
 - Add images to notes